paulbaumgarten/pbaumgarten-2025/docs/extension/programming.md

 ---
-title:  Programming extension
+title: Programming
 layout: default
-nav_order: 20
 ---

-# Programming extension roadmap
+# An extension roadmap for your programming
 {: .no_toc }

 - TOC